ropensci/bowerbird/README.md

 ### Defining new data source methods

-Some data sources can't be retrieved only using simple `wget` calls, and so the `method` for such data sources will need to be something more elaborate than `bb_wget`.
-Notes will be added here about defining new methods functions, but in the meantime look at e.g. `oceandata_get` or `earthdata_get`.
+Some data sources can't be retrieved only using simple `wget` calls, and so the `method` for such data sources will need to be something more elaborate than `bb_handler_wget`.
+Notes will be added here about defining new methods functions, but in the meantime look at e.g. `bb_handler_oceandata` or `bb_handler_earthdata`.

 ### Parallelized sync